FoxHenderson/jane-street-puzzles/June25-solution/SomeOnesSomewhere.md

 Finally, recalling the problem title 'Some Ones, Somewhere' we turn our attention to the smallest 1x1 squares, in particular their coordinates.

-Considering each squares postion in terms of the contigious 135x135 grid, we gain 9 sets of coordinates.
+Considering each squares postion in terms of the contiguous 135x135 grid, we gain 9 sets of coordinates.
 Taking the each number mod 26 maps each one to a letter, yeilding the following:
 "SUM OF CUBES IS SQUARE".
 Noticing the tiles conveniently placed on the tables in image 1 and 7, we get the final answer of

 THE SUM OF CUBES IS A SQUARE